 Las Palmas is a city in the north of Gran Canaria, which is part of the beautiful and hot Spanish Canary Islands, off the coast of Northern Africa.
 As a digital nomad, you may have heard of Las Palmas as a great destination for coworking, community, sun, sea, and surf.

 Las Palmas is an all year round nomad destination because of it’s fantastic weather.
 Even when much of Europe is cold and dark from the months of October – March, it never drops colder than a balmy 18c.
+Therefore, your nomad packing will be very easy for Las Palmas ;)

 It’s also one of the best places for surfing, and outdoor watersports in general.